 Over-the-top (OTT) services or applications that use existing networks such as the Internet and cellular networks to provide a viewer access to video or streaming media, voice or messages, or other types of content.
 OTT services are delivered "over the top" of the Internet, in most cases without a network operator being involved.
-Some examples of OTT services are Netflix, Amazon Prime, Disney+ Hotstar, Zee5, SonyLiv, Jio Cinema, Skype, WhatsApp, Signal, Telegram, Spotify etc...
+Some examples of OTT services are Netflix, Amazon Prime, Disney+ Hotstar, Zee5, SonyLiv, Jio Cinema, Skype, WhatsApp, and Spotify.

-OTT services can be categorised into three groups: multichannel video programming distributors (MVPDs) and online video distributors (OVDs) and OTT Communication services.
+OTT services can be categorised into two groups: multichannel video programming distributors (MVPDs) and online video distributors (OVDs).
 MVPDs are services that offer access to live streams of linear specialty channels, such as DirecTV Stream, IPTv & Other companies are available across the world like FuboTV, Sling TV, Hulu + Live TV, and YouTube TV.
 OVDs are services that offer video programming by means of the Internet or other IP-based transmission path, such as Netflix, Amazon Prime Video, Disney+ Hotstar, Zee5, SonyLiv, Jio Cinema etc.

-The definition of OTT services is based on the following technical features:
+The definition of OTT services is based on the following features: